ForkGG/Fork/readme.md

 #### 2. Communication

 For local applications you can just read the local `Admin` token and the settings of Fork to get the ports for API and WebSocket.
-To connect to Avery you use `localhost:port`.
+To connect to Fork you use `localhost:port`.

 For remote applications this is a bit more complex, as you need a way to find IP-Adress and Ports for a connection.
 For this reason you can use the public Fork API, where each token is registered with the according IP, API-Port and WebSocket-Port.
 :construction: This service is not built yet :construction: